 - Technical knowledge: advanced technical knowledge and understanding of how to deliver projects, programmes or portfolios.

-- Professional practice: successful application of technical knowledge that involved uncertainty or conflicting objectives; high levels of unpredictability or risk; multiple work packages, projects or programmes; multiple interdependent stakeholders.
+- Professional practice: successful application of technical knowledge that involved conflicting objectives; high levels of unpredictability or risk; multiple work packages, projects or programmes; multiple interdependent stakeholders.

 - Ethics and continuing CPD: you will need to commit to professional ethics and show continuing professional development.